 I have always had the stereotype of Triumph being an old man’s bike, how wrong I was.
-Despite this, it didn’t take much effort for me to be talked into taking the Thruxton R out for a spin.
-I first saw the Thruxton R at motorcycle live in 2016 and I just thought wow.
-The combination of black and gold is always a wicked combination, no matter what bike it always looks fantastic, and the styling is retro, and everybody knows Retro is cool, but it also has modern touches.
+It didn’t take much effort for me to be talked into taking the Triumph Thruxton R out for a spin.
+I first saw the Thruxton R at motorcycle live in 2016, and I just thought wow.
+The combination of black and gold is always a wicked combination, no matter what bike it still looks fantastic.
+Everybody knows Retro is cool, but it also has modern touches.

 Retro bikes seem to be the in thing at the moment, with nearly all manufacturers doing some sort of retro or cafe racer style.
 The Thruxton does not disappoint when it comes to looks.
-The fake air cooling fins on the cylinders make it look like an old retro ride despite being liquid cooled.
-Some might not like this, I think it’s ode back to its heritage is great, and makes the Thruxton R feel like a proper Thruxton.
+Despite being liquid-cooled, the fake air cooling fins on the cylinders make it look like a retro ride.
+Some might not like this, I think it’s ode back to its heritage is excellent, and makes the Thruxton R feel like a proper Thruxton.

-Even better is the wide arrangement of aftermarket accessories available, a couple of weeks after riding the Thruxton I bumped into somebody at a cafe who had the Vance and Hines pipes on his.
+Even better is the comprehensive arrangement of aftermarket accessories available, a couple of weeks after riding the Thruxton I bumped into somebody at a cafe which had the Vance and Hines pipes on his.
 If the standard triumph can isn’t enough (which it totally is), the V&H pipes just make it even better!
-With the fact, they are all triumph genuine approved accessories the fit looks amazing, and really well priced also.
+With the fact, they all triumph genuine, approved accessories the fit looks impressive and well priced.

-The only other niggle I would say is there is no pillion seat, but then that wouldn’t be a problem as if you were after a pillion seat then a standard Thruxton I am sure would be sufficient.
-I think this would be a perfect second bike, I don’t think I could give up a sportsbike completely for it, but then I am young and foolish, I would happily have a Thruxton as a second bike for the butty runs from cafe to cafe, and for doing the large distance on.
+The only other niggle I would say is there is no pillion seat, but then this is also a plus at the same time.
+If you were after a pillion seat wouldn’t be a problem as if you were after a pillion seat then a standard Thruxton I am sure would be sufficient.